elixir-cloud-aai/ga4gh-sdk/README.md

 To test the CI/CD workflow locally, install `act` and run the following command:
 ```
 act -j build --container-architecture linux/amd64 -P ubuntu-latest=ubuntu:24.04 --reuse
+# Note: The specified Ubuntu version (24.04) may change in the future.
+# Please check for the latest version when running this command.
 ```